EngageDC/dirt/README.md

 * [PHP 5.4+](http://php.net)
 * [Composer](http://getcomposer.org/download/)

-Per default, Dirt is configured to generate a Vagrantfile for you project.
+Per default, dirt is configured to generate a Vagrantfile for you project.
 If you want use Vagrant, please make sure that the following tools are installed:

 * [VirtualBox](https://www.virtualbox.org)
 * [Vagrant](http://vagrantup.com)